 Before going to vision therapy I suffered from convergence insufficiency, meaning I would see double unless I focused hard on an object.
 I went to an eye doctor in the past and they simply prescribed me with glasses, that did not help.
 When I got to college the problem became too much for me to handle and I had extreme difficulties getting through the semester.
 When I went to vision therapy, Dr. O’Connor understood my problem right away and I started doing my therapy.
 Now that I am all done I would consider the difference in my vision life changing.
-I longer see double have trouble reading, have headaches and other symptoms I used to experience on a daily basis.
+I no longer see double, have trouble reading, have headaches or other symptoms I used to experience on a daily basis.
 I now feel like I can move forward in my life and pursue whatever it is I choose to pursue to the best of my ability.
 On top of all this, they had a very friendly, welcoming environment because they truly cared about me.
 I am very thankful and I would highly recommend Vision Development of WNY to anybody with vision issues.

 Our Story begins as Wesley was finishing first grade and was complaining about his vision.
 We checked with his teacher and she hadn’t noticed anything out of the normal within the classroom and Wesley had made no complaints to her about his vision.
 We visited our family eye doctor and Wesley’s eyesight was 20/20.
 From the other tests conducted, the doctor thought Wesley may have a vision processing issue based on his answers and suggested, a visit to Dr. O’Connor.